clearmatics/simple-safe/README.md

 - ✅ no Terms of Use to accept
 - ✅ no Privacy Policy to accept
 - ✅ all commands can be scripted
-- ✅ no reliance on centralized services
+- ✅ not reliant on centralized services
 - ✅ no need for chain to be officially supported

 Limitations:

-- ⏳ not all Safe functionality is exposed yet
+- ⏳ still a work in progress
 - ⚠️ error handling is not user friendly

 ## Quick Start